pontem-network/aptos-core/developer-docs-site/docs/nodes/full-node/run-a-fullnode-on-gcp.md

 ## Getting started

 :::tip Before you proceed
-From here on, this guide assumes that you have already set up your GCP account, and have created a new project for deploying Aptos public fullnode.
+From here on, this guide assumes that you have already set up your GCP account, and have created a new project for deploying Pont public fullnode.
 If you don't, check out the instructions above for [GCP Setup](#gcp-setup).
 :::

-You can deploy a public fullnode on GCP by using the Aptos fullnode Terraform module.
+You can deploy a public fullnode on GCP by using the Pont fullnode Terraform module.

 1. Create a working directory for your configuration.